 Student grants and scholarships are funded by leading companies and individuals from across the lithography community.
 The primary goal of these funding opportunities is to drive student participation.

-Learn more about grants sponsored by companies and the application process below.
-The deadline for grants is 27 October 2021.
+Learn more about grants sponsored by companies and the application process below or start your application.

 Graduate students can apply for the Nick Cobb Memorial Scholarship

 Explore the semiconductor industry, meet noteworthy experts, and network with peers.

 Student grants cover the full cost of admission, plus a short course.

 See below for more details about travel reimbursement